Alfresco High Tea for summer entertaining

 And for desert

-For desert add a bowl of strawberries and blueberries again which people can help themselves to.
+For dessert, add a bowl of strawberries and blueberries again which people can help themselves to.

 If you want to make it really indulgent then add Devonshire scones along with clotted cream and strawberry jam.